axiros/pycond/README.md

 When an evaluation branch contains an "and" or "and_not" combinator, then at runtime we evaluate the first expression - and stop if it is already False.
+Same when first expression is True, followed by "or" or "or_not".

 That way expensive deep branch evaluations are omitted or, when the lookup is done lazy, the values won't be even fetched: